DFE-Digital/get-into-teaching-app/app/views/content/life-as-a-teacher/teaching-as-a-career/change-careers.md

 ---
 title: Career change to teaching
-heading: How do I change to a career in teaching?
+heading: Change to a career in teaching
 description: |-
   Find out what extra support you can get if you want a career change into teaching.
 Bring your skills and experience to life in the classroom.
 related_content: